-The original design of the onsite mitigation for the Project, which is what this annual report is based upon, included the creation, restoration, and enhancement of 69.94 acres subject to CDFW jurisdiction located outside of the PMA.
+The original design of the onsite mitigation for the Project, which is what this as-built report is based upon, included the creation, restoration, and enhancement of 69.94 acres subject to CDFW jurisdiction located outside of the PMA.
+It should be noted that the mitigation acreage for the Project may change following the approval of the LSAA amendment that is currently in process.
 The 69.94 acres of mitigation is required to compensate for permanent impacts to 41.98 acres of CDFW jurisdiction.
 The LSAA also requires mitigation for temporary impacts to 16.17 acres by delaying the impacts to these areas until the third year of sediment removal and replanting them within 24 months of the impacts.

-In addition, the Episodic Maintenance Area, or side slopes of the PMA, which encompasses 7.34 acres according to the original design, will be seeded with native vegetation, including shrub and annual species associated with riparian scrub and alluvial scrub vegetation communities.
-Allowing the side slopes of the Annual Maintenance Area to support native vegetation will provide additional compensatory mitigation by creating a riparian scrub buffer habitat between the areas that are actively managed in the annual maintenance area and the compensatory mitigation areas.
-The side slopes may be periodically affected by recontouring if large sediment deposits bury portions of the side slopes.
-In this case, the sediment will be removed, and the side slopes will be recontoured and allowed to naturally revegetate.

-Onsite compensatory mitigation will include invasive and nonnative weed abatement, planting with native container stock, planting pole cuttings for specific species, seeding with native seed material, and maintaining and monitoring each mitigation area for a period of five years for riparian areas and 10 years for upland areas, or until all success criteria have been met.
+In addition, the Episodic Maintenance Area, or Side Slopes of the PMA, which encompasses 7.34 acres according to the original design, was required to be replanted with native vegetation, including shrub and annual species associated with riparian scrub and alluvial scrub vegetation communities.
+Allowing the Side Slopes of the Annual Maintenance Area to support native vegetation will provide additional compensatory mitigation by creating a riparian scrub buffer habitat between the areas that are actively managed in the Annual Maintenance Area and the compensatory mitigation areas.
+The Side Slopes may be periodically affected by re-contouring if large sediment deposits bury portions of the Side slopes.
+In this case, the sediment will be removed, and the Side Slopes will be re-contoured and allowed to naturally revegetate.
+Onsite compensatory mitigation will include invasive and nonnative weed abatement, planting with native container stock, planting pole cuttings for specific species, seeding with native seed material, and maintaining and monitoring each mitigation area for a period of five years for riparian areas and ten years for upland areas, or until all success criteria have been met.